 Reserve Deputy Unit

-The Missoula County Reserve Deputy Unit is comprised of men and women who receive law enforcement training, and who work at special events, such as concerts, or who work on patrol, volunteering their time to assist the Sheriff's Department and the citizens of Missoula County.
+The Missoula County Reserve Deputy Unit is comprised of men and women who receive law enforcement training, and who work at special events, such as concerts, or who work on patrol, volunteering their time to assist the Sheriff's Office and the citizens of Missoula County.

 Search & Rescue